semanticsean/ATAT/README.md

 - **Usage:** Trigger this feature with `!summarize!`, adding modifiers as needed to refine the summary output.

 (This feature is even more buggy than others.)

+SEE /tools/testing_emails.md for testing scripts--too long to fit here.

 #### Modifiers for Tailored Summaries